Find Affordable College Courses

 Mechanicsburg, PA

-Messiah University landed the #8 spot in the 2023 rankings for the best value bachelor’s degree journalism programs.
-Located in the large suburb of Mechanicsburg, Messiah is a private not-for-profit school with a small student population.
+With a ranking of #8, Messiah University did quite well on this year’s best value schools for journalism students working on their bachelor’s degree.
+Located in the suburb of Mechanicsburg, Messiah is a private not-for-profit college with a small student population.

 Read More…